-I stood ready to feel angry, but instead felt something else – – relief, even excitement.
-I saw how the stress of keeping this secret was harder than the pregnancy.
+I stood ready to feel anger, but instead felt something else – – relief, even excitement.
+I saw how the stress of keeping this secret in was harder than the pregnancy.

 Plus, I kept hearing Howard’s words.
 “Tell your old lady she’ll be fine.”

 I gave my husband a hug and knew in that moment, things would be fine.
 We’d have this baby and become a family.
 It was like the universe had spoken to me through Howard Stern.